Skip to main content

 Add_Data_Converter

-• Device ID key: Match the unique ID in JSON used to identify the device, typically Device ID / DevEUI, required
+• Device ID key: Matches the unique ID in the JSON used to identify the device, usually Device ID / DevEUI.
+Required;

-• Device points object key: Match the device's data point in JSON, required
+• Device points object key: Matches the points of the device-reported data in the JSON.
+Required;

-• Device name key: Match the device name for display in the platform
+• Device name key: The device name used for display in the platform after matching;

-• Device location key: Match the location info for the device in the platform
+• Device location key: The device location information used for marking in the platform after matching;

-In the Device Management List Page, click the "Add" button to start the device integration process.
+Click the "Add" button on the Device Management List Page to enter the device access process.

 device_list

-Select MQTT as the integration method, then click Next.
+Select MQTT as the access method, then click Next.

 deviceAccess

-Device data reporting must adhere to strict format matching rules.
-The system will subscribe and parse the data based on the configured MQTT server information.
-If the selected reporting JSON format does not match the actual reporting format, device integration will fail.
-You will need to choose/add an ETL converter (see ETL Converter).
+The push of device data has strict format matching rules.
+The system will subscribe and parse according to the MQTT server information you configured.
+If the selected data reporting JSON format does not match the actual reporting format, device access will fail, and you need to Select/Add an ETL Converter (see above or check 【ETL Converter】).

-The list will display pre-configured formats.
-After selecting a matching format, click Next to configure the device twin.
+The list displays system preset formats by default.
+Select a matching format and click Next to configure the device twins.

 mqtt_dataFormat_default

-If your device reporting format does not match the system's pre-configured format, you need to choose/add an ETL converter.
-The system will parse the data based on the selected converter's format.
+If your device reporting format does not match the system presets, you need to Select/Add an ETL Converter.
+The system will parse the data based on the format in the selected converter.

-Switch to the Converter panel and select an already created ETL converter.
+Click to switch to the Converter panel and select an already created ETL Converter.

 mqtt_dataFormat_converter

-To add a new ETL converter, refer to 【ETL Converter】.
+If you need to add a new ETL Converter, for operations, see 【ETL Converter】.

 tip

-The Neuron platform will subscribe to device data based on the configured MQTT server and topic.
-Therefore, you need to correctly configure the MQTT server and topic used.
+The Neuron platform will subscribe to device data based on the MQTT Server and Topic you configure.
+Therefore, you need to first correctly configure the MQTT Server and Topic to be used.

 mqtt_add_device_networkServer